Skip to content

 Address: 54.239.25.192

-To determine the authoritative name servers for a hostname using the nslookup utility, use the -type=NS flag:
+To determine the authoritative name servers for a host name, use the -type=NS flag with the nslookup utility:

 Non-authoritative answer: